Cainor/Shlack-C2/README.md

 1. The payload creates a new channel in Slack group.
 The channel name is created using "hostname_username".
 2. Keeps listening to commands sent through the created channel.
 3. Output of the command is sent back to you as a massege in the channel.
 4. **If you have multiple victims, the commands are sent to all victims.
-But only the inteded victim will execute the command.**
+But only the intended victim will execute the command.**

 ## Requirments
 For this to work you must have the following: